mishapadidar/stellarator_multiobjective/lab_notebook.md

   - [x] SIMSOPT does not seem to run on some of the G2 nodes, specifically some (and perhaps all, though not tested) of g2-cpu-[06-11,97-98].
 We can get around running on these by including the following in the slurm submit script `SBATCH --exclude=g2-cpu-[06-11,97-98]`
+  - [x] Look in to SurfaceRZPseudoSpectral coordinates
+       > `simsopt` vesion `0.7.0` does not have this feature.
+Need to upgrade to get access.
+  - [x] make 2d slices of feasible region.
+  - [x] Write script to build data-based bound constraints.